Looking for the best adjustable dumbbells? You’re in the right place!

 These dials can change your weight selection incredibly quickly and reliably.
 The only faster mechanism is the NUOBELL’s, but it’s hard to beat turning a handle for adjustments.

-One of my favorite features about these is the 2.5 lb increment weight adjustments up to 25 lbs.
+One of my favorite features about these is the 2.5 pound increments and weight options up to 25 lbs per dumbbell.

 These lighter weights are usually where people have the most issue progressively overloading.
-Having the ability to micro load up to 25 lbs is a great addition to these.
+Having the ability to micro load your weights up to 25 lbs is a great addition to these.

-However, these SelectTech Adjustable Dumbbells aren’t without their problems.
+However, these Bowflex SelectTech 552 Adjustable Dumbbells aren’t without their problems.

 The durability on these is definitely lacking as they have “DO NOT DROP” on the side of the dumbbells.